AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 Here we'll run a couple with [SPAdes](http://cab.spbu.ru/software/spades/){:target="_blank"} and a couple with [MEGAHIT](https://github.com/voutcn/megahit){:target="_blank"}.
 I will note that I've consistently found that incorporating an error-correction step tends improve assembly results, and the one I happen to use is available through the SPAdes program.
 So even when I end up using the assembly from another program, I typically run error-correction on the reads with SPAdes first, and then put the output of that into whatever other assembler I'm using.
 A default SPAdes run with the current version (noted at the top of this page) will run the error-correction step and save the reads from it so you can then use them elsewhere.
 If you don't want to do the assembly with SPAdes, but run the error-correction step, you can set the `--only-error-correction` flag like we do first here.

 ## SPAdes

+>**UPDATE:**
+>As of SPAdes [v3.14](http://cab.spbu.ru/files/release3.14.0/changelog.html), there is a dedicated `--isolate` mode that is designed to deal better with the high coverage that typically comes with isolate sequencing.
+That wasn't used in the below examples because it wasn't out yet, but if assembling an isolate, it is probably a good idea to use or at least try that too 🙂

 As mentioned above, I've had great results with [SPAdes](http://cab.spbu.ru/software/spades/){:target="_blank"} before when working with axenic or enrichment cultures, so I anticipate that to be the case here.
 And as discussed at the top of the page, the error-correction step here is the most computationally intensive of the whole process here, so I ran that alone on a server as follows (it took about 45 minutes with these settings):

 ```bash